 - Biblicism: the highest possible regard for the Bible as the infallible, inerrant, and ultimate source of authoritative information for faith and practice.

-- Conversionism: the belief that an individual needs to make a personal decision to repent away from sin, idols, and false saviors, turn towards the living God, investing his or faith into the crucified-risen Lord Jesus alone for salvation from the guilt and penalty of sin and death.
+- Conversionism: the belief that an individual needs to make a personal decision to repent away from sin, idols, and false saviors, turn towards the living God, investing his or faith into the crucified-risen Lord Jesus alone for salvation from the guilt and penalty of sin and from death.
 Lives need to be transformed in some kind of conversion experience and be followed by a life-long process of following Jesus.

 By conservative we mean that we are conserving several of the convictions that all the noteworthy evangelicals of the First Great Awakening, Second Great Awakening, and basically all evangelicals up to 1948 held and which many “progressive evangelicals” and emergent church movement members do not share today.
 Towards this end, the authors at Bastion Books can be expected to give assent to most or all of the propositions in the following statements:

 - The Chicago Statements on Biblical Inerrancy, Hermeneutics, & Application

 - Dallas Statement on Social Justice and the Gospel